ia3andy/demo-decks/2026-07-07-rivieradev-roq/slides.md

 # Rule of thumbs

-## Best production choices for very high traffic:
+## Best production choices for heavy traffic:

 - dynamic components : good when team agility is needed
 - split backend : closer to monolith mental model